- Together Apart

 This was optional as we did not wish to make a charge for the evening, but in the spirit of partnership, we suggested a ‘notional expense’ of £3pp.
 However we were happy for people to support as they felt led.

 What an incredible response we had!
-67 churches partnered with us for Together 2020 from all four Black Country boroughs and from a variety of denominations and Christian traditions, all of them giving generously to the cause.
+Over 80 churches and Christian organisations and businesses partnered with us for Together 2020 from all four Black Country boroughs and from a variety of denominations and Christian traditions, all of them giving generously to the cause.
 Thank you so much if you were one of them.